brucespang/brucespang.github.com/_posts/2018-09-12-group-testing.md

 use_math: true
 ---

-We just submitted [a new paper](https://arxiv.org/abs/1809.03589) to [ITCS](http://itcs-conf.org/) on Graph-Constrained Group Testing which I'm really excited about!
+We just submitted [a new paper](https://arxiv.org/abs/1809.03589) on Graph-Constrained Group Testing which I'm really excited about!

 The problem we consider is related to debugging networks: suppose you have a network where some of the links in your network fail.
 You can send a packet around the network, and observe whether it reaches its destination or not.
 How many packets do you need to send to find the failing links?